 Best Beaches In Northern California for Families

-Enough of southern California, time to follow Highway 1 and discover some of the best gems along the northern California coast.
+Enough of southern California; time to follow Highway 1 and discover some of the best gems along the central and northern California coast.

-Families should note that even in summer, you won’t want to spend too long in the water on NorCal without a wetsuit – summer highs in the water only hit around the low 60s.
+Families should note that even in summer, you won’t want to spend too long in the water on NorCal without a wetsuit – summer highs in the water only hit around the low 60s near the Oregon border!

 Crissy Field East Beach, San Francisco

 Action-filled Crissy Beach is a wonderland for families.
-One of the best kid and dog-friendly beaches in California, it is an excellent location for kite surfers and wave surfers alike.
+One of the best kid and dog-friendly beaches in California, it is an excellent location for kite and wave surfers.

 Located at the edge of the San Francisco Bay, Crissy Field Beach has ideal picnic areas on the lawn where your family can enjoy a great time together.
 The beach offers great views of Alcatraz and the Golden Gate Bridge, making it one of the most iconic beaches in northern California.

 Initially an Army base, Chrissy Field now houses a national parkland where families take their kids to have the time of their lives.
-Be sure to stop by the Warming Hut Café for some hot cocoa and latte and pack your kits to enjoy the wicked winds.
+Be sure to stop by the Warming Hut Café for some hot cocoa and a latte and pack your kits to enjoy the wicked winds!